learn-academy-2023-alpha/week-7-assessment/interview-questions.md

 5. As a developer, you want to make an application that will help you manage your to do list.
-To get started, you want to create the API.
 Create 10 user stories that will help you get your application started.
+Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).